 Part of the problem regarding the application of these exemptions is that the rules are constantly changing.
 It’s challenging for manufacturers to know what’s covered, what might’ve been included with a recent law change or expiring exemptions.
 Most businesses know they shouldn’t pay taxes on large capital manufacturing purchases like plant machinery and equipment; but they may not know they are exempt from paying for materials used in repairs of this equipment.
 This may include potentially consumable supplies like towels, safety equipment, lubricants and even boots.
 Yet some consider all of these things are jurisdictions to be “necessary and integral” to the manufacturing process.

 Here’s a quick snapshot of five exemptions that have changed significantly in Georgia during the past 24 months:

 All of these exemptions may sound very enticing and straightforward.
 However, we do not recommend that every manufacturer rush to file a sales tax refund.
 When you file a refund claim, you need to know that your sales tax process is clear from any outstanding issues that may arise from the Department of Revenue reviewing your account.
 If this refund claim potentially triggers an audit, which it can, you must to be prepared to defend an inquiry adequately and accurately.

 A professional advisor can help you determine why you overpaid in the first place.
 You’ll also want to ensure you are charging tax where appropriate and collecting, remitting and filing returns when necessary.

 If everything checks out, it’s fairly straightforward to file a claim for a line item refund.
-If you bought something that should have been exempt under a manufacturing exemption statute, professionals, such as the team at Smith & Howard, can assist your business in filing a claim for your refund in a number of jurisdictions.
+If you bought something that should have been exempt under a manufacturing exemption statute, professionals, such as the team at Smith and Howard, can assist your business in filing a claim for your refund in a number of jurisdictions.
 Most jurisdictions allow for a multiple period lookback for refund analysis and claims with regards to sales tax procedures.